Greg-R/qsd2/README.md

 ### 3253 Multiplexer U3

-No marking for Pin 1 is on the board.
 Pin 1 is at the upper left.
 The part I used has a bar on the Pin 1 end.
 So the part is placed with the bar up, towards the flip-flop device.

 ### Instrumentation Amplifiers AD8226 U5 and U6